HangGao/HangGao.github.io/index.md

 layout: default
 ---

-This article is a brief translation of the blog post [/<Nine levels of EM algorithm/>](http://mp.weixin.qq.com/s/NbM4sY93kaG5qshzgZzZIQ) by Chunqi Shi.
+This article is a brief translation of the blog post [Nine levels of EM algorithm](http://mp.weixin.qq.com/s/NbM4sY93kaG5qshzgZzZIQ) by Chunqi Shi.

-It aims at providing a clear view of understanding of EM algorithm.
+It aims at providing an introduction to EM algorithm.
 In specific, Shi divides his understanding of EM algorithm into 9 levels.

 _(If you have any question or doubt about this article, pls contact me @ hanggao1@umbc.edu)_